 - Mikey Whipwreck was Old-School ECW's King of the Squashes.
 His theme was Beck's "Loser".
 Joey Styles lost it when Whipwreck got in an offensive move.
 When he lucked into getting a title, he constantly begged ECW to take the belt off him, even getting a note from his mother about it.
 He "won" his title defenses through a combination of run-ins, dumb luck and the occasional disqualification.

 - Chris Benoit and Orlando Jordan had a hilarious storyline in 2005 where the former routinely embarrassed the latter in a series of squash matches, making him tap out progressively faster with every match.
 Benoit would frequently mock Jordan in backstage segments by indulging in mundane activities (like making a cup of coffee or taking a piss) just to show how much he can do in the same amount of time it took him to beat Jordan.

 - That storyline was a writers' saving throw.
 See, Benoit and Jordan had feuded over the US Title, and Jordan beat Benoit clean on PPV to the immense displeasure of fans who just weren't buying Jordan as being on Benoit's level.

-- Annoyingly, this is how Melina won the Divas Championship from Jillian, cementing the latter's status as a joke as it happened in seconds after Jillian pulled an upset over Mickie James.
+- Annoyingly, this is how Melina won the Divas Championship from Jillian Hall, cementing the latter's status as a joke as it happened in seconds after Jillian pulled an upset over Mickie James.

 - When Big Daddy V (a.k.a.
-Mabel, King Mabel and Viscera) was being pushed on ECW he once won a Three-on-One Squash Match.
+Mabel, King Mabel and Viscera) was being pushed in the In Name Only ECW, he once won a Three-on-One Squash Match.
 Said one reviewer, "Winner — Big Daddy V, via murder".